 The Pharmaceutical Benefits Scheme., 12th July 2018 About the PBS http://www.pbs.gov.au/info/about-the-pbs

 Your best source of information is your doctor and care team.

 There may be times when you want additional information from one of the many organisations that provide help to patients and their families.

 Palliative Care Australia Inc. (PCA) can direct you to your state or territory palliative care association.
-The PCA website also has useful information about palliative care, a directory of palliative care services, and a sample pain diary and medicine chart.
+The PCA website also has useful information about palliative care, a directory of palliative care services, and other resources for patients and carers.